MicroStrategy/mstrio-py/README.md

 - [CORS enabled on MicroStrategy Library server][cors_manual]
 - [Cookies sent by MicroStrategy Library server have 'SameSite' parameter set to 'None'][same_site_manual]

+**Note**: MicroStrategy for Jupyter is accessible only to users with assigned Microstrategy privileges:
+`Use Application Jupyter` and `Use Library Web`.
+For more details, please refer to Microstrategy licensing.

 ## Install the `mstrio-py` Package<a id="install-the-mstrio-py-package"></a>

 **Note**: it is NOT recommended to install mstrio-py in an Anaconda environment.